iwasakims/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 tail
 ----

-Usage: `hadoop fs -tail [-f] URI`
+Usage: `hadoop fs -tail [-f] [-c bytes] URI`

-Displays last kilobyte of the file to stdout.
+Displays last kilobyte (by default) of the file to stdout.

 Options:

 * The -f option will output appended data as the file grows, as in Unix.
+* The -c option changes the number of bytes to show , as in Unix. "-c K" output the last K bytes and "-c +K" output bytes starting with the Kth.

 Example: